gemoc/gemoc-studio-old/README.md

 Reporting issues
 ============

+ :warning: Please consider moving to the Eclipse hosted version and its trackers. https://github.com/eclipse/gemoc-studio/issues

 In case of trouble with the studio, you can use one the issue trackers of the Studio.
 Since the Studio is an assemblty of various tools and components, the precise traker will depend on the involved component.
 A dashboard of all issues is available as a waffle:  [https://waffle.io/gemoc/gemoc-studio](https://waffle.io/gemoc/gemoc-studio).